tito-arch/BABC-2/content/post/behind-the-scenes-unveiling-the-astonishing-world-of-cgi-animals.md

 ---
 title: "Behind the Scenes: Unveiling the Astonishing World of CGI Animals"
 date: 2023-05-20T19:43:25.108Z
-cover:
- image: /uploads/film-review-the-jungle-book-1.jpg
+image: static/uploads/film-review-the-jungle-book-1.jpg
 draft: false
-description: .
+description: CGI animals are amazing creatures that seem to come to life on the screen.
+But how are they created?
+This article takes a look at the complex process of creating CGI animals, from 3D modeling and grooming to shading and animation.
+Learn about the different techniques used to create realistic-looking fur, how riggers create controls that allow animators to move the animals, and how animators bring the animals to life by creating animations.
+cover-photo: /uploads/film-review-the-jungle-book-1.jpg
 category: Artificial Intelligence & Machine Learning
+categories: Artificial Intelligence & Machine Learning
 tags:
-  - CGI
+  - CGI animals
+  - 3D modeling
+  - grooming
+  - shading
+  - rigging
-  - ""
+  - animation
 author: P.Gitau
 ---
-Get ready to dive into the fascinating realm of CGI (Computer *Generated* Imagery) animals!
+Get ready to dive into the fascinating realm of CGI (Computer _Generated_ Imagery) animals!
 These amazing creatures may seem like simple animated characters, but there's a whole world of intricate details behind their creation.
 As someone who loves **visual effects** and has explored the world of CGI animals, I want to take you on a journey to discover how these magnificent creatures come to life.
 Let's start by exploring the first step: the incredible world of **3D modeling.**

 # Bringing Digital Creatures to Life: